alphagov/govuk-frontend/docs/releasing/publishing.md

 9. Create a pull request and copy the changelog text.
    When reviewing the PR, check that the version-numbers have been updated and that the compiled assets use this version-number.

 10. Once a reviewer approves the pull request, merge it to **main**.
-This will automatically create a tag in Github which you can later use to create a Github release.

 ## Publish a release to npm